The need for a nonlocal expansion in general relativity: Estimation for astrophysical systems

 where $\Rb$ is the core radius of the globular cluster, so that the whole cluster should be contained within two to three such radii, and $\Mb$ is its total mass.
 In our estimates, we model a massive globular cluster, and we thus take the realistic values $\Rb = 30 $ pc and $\Mb = 10^6\,\text{M}_\odot$.
-For the disc galaxy, the density profile is given by the Kuzmin profile \cite{Kuzmin_1956,Binney_2008}, i.e.,
+For both disc galaxies, the density profile is given by the Kuzmin profile \citep{Kuzmin_1956,Binney_2008}, i.e.,